ADVOCATES FOR THE DEVELOPMENTALLY DISABLED

 2-1-1 - United Way's 2-1-1 connects people in Portage County with community-based health and human service resources, in everyday situations and times pf public disaster, by providing information and referral and serving as a catalyst for new or improved services.
 Portage County's 2-1-1 services are provided through a partnership between United Way of Portage County and United Way of Marathon County.

 Learn for Life - United Way of Portage County is working to increase the academic performance of students by recruiting and training volunteer reading tutors.
-The tutors are matched with children in third grade who are identified as needing additional help with reading.
-The tutor and child meet every week for a minimum of 30 minutes during the school yar for individualized sessions.
+The tutors are matched with children in the second or third grade who are identified as needing additional help with reading.
+The tutor and child meet every week for 20-30 minutes (2nd grade for 20 minutes; 3rd grade for 30 minutes) during the school day, throughout the school year for individualized sessions.
 This program is a collaboration made up of community volunteers, businesses, educators and local non-profit agencies who serve children and youth.

 Volunteer Center of Portage County - Acts as a central referral source, recruiting and screening volunteers for placement in agencies throughout the county.
 In addition to matching volunteers with organizations and individuals in need, the Volunteer Center coordinates annual projects such as Make A Difference Day and Project Fresh Start.
 The Center also works with local businesses, schools and community organizations to promote the value of giving through service.